-Cambridge Primary Years
+Primary Years

-While our core subjects of English, Science, History, Geography and Personal, Social and Health Education (PSHE) are taught by their class teachers, subject specialists teach French , Music Art, Physical Education and Information Technology.
+Our core subjects of English, Science, History, Geography and Personal, Social and Health Education (PSHE) are taught by their class teachers, and subject specialists teach French , Music Art, Physical Education and Information Technology.
 Homework is given in all stages, but with appropriate time allocated for each stage and age.
 We expect children to read regularly with an adult at home every week.
 A report is sent home every term outlining exactly what the children are learning in class and how they are doing.

 At every class, there are particular highlighted features, which help focus the teaching and learning program: